Lady Slippers Orchid (Paphiopedilum Orchid) Care Indoors: Water, Soil, Fertilizer, Propagation

 Are you looking to add Lady Slippers Orchids to your collection?
 You may obtain them online from Etsy (Link to Etsy).

-Paphiopedilum Orchids Care Indoors
+How to Care for Paphiopedilum Orchids Indoors

-Paphiopedilum Orchids require regular pruning to keep them neat as well as encourage flowering.
+Lady Slippers Orchids require regular pruning to keep them neat as well as encourage flowering.
 Repotting is needed only when they become pot-bound or the soil becomes completely broken down.
 Keep reading for more on these growing conditions and how to achieve them.

 Lady Slippers Orchid, Paphiopedilum Orchid